unique-chan/Classwise-Regulated-Entropy/README.md

 🚧 Under Construction!
 (Do not fork already!!!)

 ## This repository contains:
-- Classwise Cross Entropy (code)
+* Classwise Cross Entropy (code)
-- For simplicity, classification code for visual recognition is provided separately in this [GitHub repo 🖱️](https://github.com/unique-chan/Simple-Image-Classification): you can easily use `Classwise Regulated Entropy` by passing `--loss_function='CRE'` for executing `train.py`.
+* For simplicity, classification code for visual recognition is provided separately in this [GitHub repo 🖱️](https://github.com/unique-chan/Simple-Image-Classification): you can easily use `Classwise Regulated Entropy` by passing `--loss_function='CRE'` for executing `train.py`.
 For details, please visit the above repository.

 ## Prerequisites
-* See requirements.txt
+* See `requirements.txt`
 ```
 torch
 torchvision
 ```

 ## Code
+* See `cre.py`
 * Loss = Cross Entropy - λ * Classwise Regulated Entropy (λ: modulating factor)
 ```python
 class ClasswiseRegulatedEntropy(nn.Module):